Urraca of León and Castile

 Urraca (León, 1081 – Saldaña, 8 March 1126), called the Reckless (La Temeraria), was Queen of León, Castile and Galicia from 1109 until her death.
 She claimed the imperial title as suo jure Empress of All Spain and Empress of All Galicia.
-She is considered to be the first European queen to reign in her own right.
+She is considered to be the first Western European queen to reign in her own right after the Byzantine Empresses of the east.

 Early years

 Urraca was born to King Alfonso VI of León and Castile and his second wife, Constance of Burgundy.
 Constance was closely related to the French royal family and the influential Burgundian abbot Hugh of Cluny was her maternal uncle.
 As Constance was also related to her husband's first wife, Agnes of Aquitaine, Pope Gregory VII only confirmed their marriage after Alfonso agreed to replace the traditional Mozarabic liturgy in his realms with the Roman Rite.
 The place and date of Urraca's birth are unknown, but she was born likely in Sahagún or León around 1080, probably in 1081.
 Although she was her parents' sole child, her childhood is poorly documented.
 She mentioned Presbyter Pedro and Domingo Falcóniz, two otherwise unknown clergymen, as her tutors in her royal diplomas.
 Her relationship with her paternal aunt Elvira was obviously close, as it is demonstrated by Elvira's appointment as guardian of Urraca's daughter Sancha Raimúndez.
 A late source, Rodrigo Jiménez de Rada, claims that the powerful aristocrat Pedro Ansúrez and his wife Elo Alfónsez raised Urraca in their household, but no contemporaneous document confirms this report.